Johnmel-Manongdo/Johnmel-Manongdo/README.md

-- 👋 Hi, I’m @Johnmel-Manongdo
+- 👋 Hi, I’m Johnmel Manongdo
 - 👀 I’m interested in coding, anime, and arts
 - 🌱 I’m currently learning web and mobile development
 - 💞️ I’m looking to collaborate on different projects to improve my skills